Get A Quote

 Facts of the TNMM Transfer Pricing Case

-The assessee (M/S Sabic India Pvt.
-Ltd.), a part of the Sabic group, during the relevant previous year was engaged in provision of marketing support services to the associated enterprise against a receipt of commission at a fixed rate.
+In Principal Commissioner of Income Tax-7 v.
+SABIC India Pvt.
+Ltd. (ITA 514/2024 & CM APPL.
+59663/2024, Delhi High Court, judgment dated 14 October 2024), the assessee, a part of the Sabic group, during the relevant previous year was engaged in the provision of marketing support services to the associated enterprise against a receipt of commission at a fixed rate.

 Application of TNMM vs Other Method under Rule 10B

-The said transaction was benchmarked applying Transactional Net Margin Method (‘TNMM’) as the most appropriate method, using Operating Profit / Value added expenses (‘OP/VAE’) as the Profit Level Indicator (‘PLI’).
+The said transaction was benchmarked applying Transactional Net Margin Method (‘TNMM’) as the most appropriate method, using Operating Profit / Value Added Expenses (‘OP/VAE’) as the Profit Level Indicator (‘PLI’) consistent with the methodology accepted by the Revenue for the assessee from AY 2009-10 through AY 2014-15.

-The TPO, however, discarded TNMM transfer pricing applied by the assessee and instead applied Other Method Rule 10B for benchmarking analysis in transfer pricing India.
-The TPO held that the assessee was a commission agent and did not enter into contracts with the customers or acquire title to any inventory.
-TPO held that the comparables selected by the assessee were engaged in trading operations and hence were flawed.
+The TPO, however, discarded TNMM and instead applied the Other Method under Rule 10B for the benchmarking analysis.
+The TPO held that the assessee was a commission agent and did not enter into contracts with the customers or acquire title to any inventory and held that the comparables selected by the assessee were engaged in trading operations and were therefore flawed.

-For application of the Other Method, the TPO selected proceeded to select uncontrolled agreements and held that median rate of commission charged / paid under the said agreements represents the arm’s length price for the marketing support services provided by the assessee.
-The TPO, thereafter, applied the said commission rate on the sales made by the associated enterprises in India and arrived at the arm’s length compensation for the services provided by the assessee to the associated enterprises.
-Accordingly, transfer pricing adjustment was made by the TPO in respect of the international transaction of provision of marketing support services.
+For application of the Other Method, the TPO selected seven uncontrolled agreements and held that the median rate of commission charged under those agreements represented the arm’s length price for the marketing support services provided by the assessee.
+The TPO then applied that commission rate to the sales made by the associated enterprises in India to arrive at the arm’s length compensation for the assessee’s services.
+A transfer pricing adjustment was made accordingly.

 Decision of the Dispute Resolution Panel